markNZed/TaskFlow/README.md

 # Chat@Flow

-Chat@Flow is a Task centric collaborative web application framework leveraging AI that is under development.
+Chat@Flow is a Task centric collaborative web application framework for leveraging AI that is under development.

 ## Overview

-Chat@Flow supports activities combining software and AI models with human interaction.
+Chat@Flow supports combining software and AI models and human interaction.
 Chat@Flow adopts a Task centric approach.
 Tasks can be chained into workflows.
 A developer creates a Task's functionality, a Task may manage a set of Tasks, and a set of Tasks may be a workflow.

 ![Chat@Flow Diagram](Task.drawio.svg)

 Chat@Flow is intended to provide a light, flexible infrastructure for human-computer interaction.
-The configuration of Tasks is not part of Chat2FLow (except for demonstration purposes) .
+The configuration of Tasks is not part of Chat2Flow (except for demonstration purposes) .
 The functionality of individual Tasks can be shared without sharing proprietary/private configuration information such as the sequencing of Tasks and the content of prompts.

 Chat@Flow should play nicely with:
 * [LangChain](https://langchain.com/) (e.g., use LangChain features from within a Task function on the nodejsProcessor)